qwaneu/qwaneu.github.io/_drafts/dimensional-planning.md

 ## Highway

 A Highway release is a full blown implementation, with all the bells & whistles, luxuries, and nice-to-haves.
 Striving for perfection finds its place in the Highway release.

+Chances are, that by now the customer has learned so much from tangible results delivered as dirt road and cobble stone road releases, that features in highway releases remotely reflect initial highway features.

 ![highway by USDA NRCS Montana](/attachments/blogposts/2020/highway.jpg) {: class="post-image post-image-50" }